-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of resTORbio, Inc. as of December 31, 2016 and September 30, 2017, and the results of its operations and its cash flows for the period July 5, 2016 (inception) through December 31, 2016 and the nine months ended September 30, 2017 in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for the year ended December 31, 2017 and the period July 5, 2016 (inception) through December 31, 2016, in conformity with U.S. generally accepted accounting principles.